 7. Shoe Tree on The Loneliest Road in America

 So here’s the story behind the original Shoe Tree, a famous road trip attraction along the way on the Loneliest Road in America.
 A couple was camping under the tree, and got in an argument.
 Then she threatened to go home, and he replied with “then you’ll walk home barefoot!”, threw her shoes into the tree and he stormed off and drove to the local bar (Middlegate, Nevada-see the other post for more!).

 The husband was convinced to return to her, and he threw his shoes at hers, now both pairs are stuck in the tree.
 Soon, others started to join in, throwing their shoes up in the tree as well.
 Unfortunately, vandals cut down the original shoe tree in December 2010, but a new shoe tree was designated in 2017, now located between Middlegate and Cold Springs as an updated roadside sight.

 8. Driving Zzyzx Road: The Roadside Attraction Is The Road

 Mojave National Preserve, California

-Formerly Sida Springs, Zzyzx California is now an unincorporated area.
-Named because it wanted to give it the distinction of being the last road to be listed alphabetically (why not, I guess).
+Known formerly as Sida Springs, but now Zzyzx, California is now an unincorporated area.
+It was named because it wanted to give it the distinction of being the last road to be listed alphabetically (why not, I guess).
 Now iconic as being used in songs, album titles, movies, and other media.
 In reality, the almost 5 mile stretch of road has more remnants of historic wagon trails and early railroads.
-To visit here, you’ll have to learn how to say it, because it’s also won the award of most difficult road name to pronounce (Readers Digest).
+If you want to visit here, you will have to learn how to say it, because it’s also won the award of most difficult road name to pronounce (Readers Digest).

 Los Angeles Street Art District